iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

     useful when
     [some Git branches are nested inside other branches](#nested-branches), because of which the nested branches are not displayed in the project table.
-    If you use the `Commits on branch = feature-branch-1` filter, commits from this branch are included in the result.
-These commits appear within the branch into which the nested branch was merged (e.g., `main`).
+    If you use the `Commits on branch = feature-branch-1` filter (where `feature-branch-1` nested within `main`), commits from this branch are included in the result.
+These commits appear within the branch into which the nested branch was merged (i.e., `main`).
 A hint is present indicating that the commits are part of the nested branch `feature-branch-1`.

     ![Result of commits on branch filter](https://static.iterative.ai/img/studio/commits_on_branch_filter.png)